 Please include a resume for every team member

 Budget: Your budget will provide an explanation of the expenses the Seed for Change fund will cover.
 The grant may be used to cover the following costs: translators, surveyors, transportation, housing, fees associated with visas and other bureaucratic systems, marketing, equipment, and safety measures.
-The grant should not be used to cover the hiring of a part time or full time employee.

 Narrative: The narrative must answer the questions, have the following sections, and include sources indicated in the application checklist within the 7 page limit.